robertkowalski/grenache/articles/udp/udp.md

 Our project will have two parts.
 A calculation service, which will run in our NAT at home.
 In the second part of the article we create a consumer, which needs to be located on a non-firewalled server.
 Later we will connect both with a UDP Holepunch.

 Connecting RPC services where all are behind a NAT is possible, too, we need a third party.
 The third party helps with the exchange of the IPs and ports.
-In case you are interested in the broker, there is an example for a setup with broker at BROKER_EXAMPLE.
+In case you are interested in the broker, there is an example for a setup with broker in [the Grenache UTP repository](https://github.com/bitfinexcom/grenache-nodejs-utp/tree/master/examples/nat_w_broker).

 We will use `grenache-nodejs-utp` instead of the HTTP or WebSocket transport used in other articles.
 It will provide us helper methods for holepunching.
 For communication it uses UDP/UTP sockets.